jennessa-jv/Project/README.md

 # Project
-This is part of my college training programgit
+This is part of my college training program